flet-dev/flet/CONTRIBUTING.md

 then choose your device from the shown options.
 You will be able to see the debugging outputs of the flet client in this terminal.

+### Restarting/Rebuilding

-**Note** that if you make changes to the dart files, you will need to recompile/rebuild the Flutter client (with `flutter run` as above) for the changes to take effect in your playground.
+- When you make changes to the flet **dart** files, you will need to restart/rerun the Flutter client for the changes to take effect in your playground.
+There are two ways to do this:
+  - fastest: press the keyboard button `R` while in the client's terminal (press `h` to see all other possible options);
+  - slowest: use `flutter run` as seen previously.

+- When you make changes to the flet **python** files, you will need to restart/rerun the Python client for the changes to take effect in the opened flutter applications.
+This is done with the same command:
+    ```bash
+    poetry run flet run -w -p 8550 playground/<your-main.py>
+    ```